Bulk Storage Guide: A Complete Strategy for Business Efficiency

 Measuring Success: KPIs for Bulk Storage

-This KPI shows how much of your available storage capacity is actually being used.
-A high rate indicates efficient space use, while a low rate suggests layout issues or wasted capacity, making it essential for planning future expansions and managing capital effectively.
+Measures how much of the available storage capacity is used.
+A high rate indicates efficient space use, while a low rate points to layout issues.

-This metric reflects how frequently inventory is sold and replenished.
-A high turnover signals strong demand and efficient stock management, while a low turnover points to slow-moving or excess stock, making it a key indicator of financial and operational performance.
+Shows how often inventory is sold and replenished.
+A high turnover signals strong demand and efficient stock management.

 Conclusion